May 9 riots: Media censorship and abduction of journalists

 Access to social media, including Facebook, Twitter, and YouTube, was also restricted in the aftermath of the riots.
 Both the blockage of internet and social media were implemented by Pakistan Telecom Authority after a notification for the same was issued by the interior ministry, under Rana Sanaullah.
 Access to social media was fully restored by 16 May 2023.
 However, the government has hinted at another social media blockage with defense minister, Khawaja Asif, claiming that "the script of the May 9 violence was prepared via social media".

-Several leading media houses were called to a secret meeting by the Pakistan Army in which they were directed to ban all coverage of Imran Khan.
+The Intercept reported that several leading media houses were called to a secret meeting by the Pakistan Army in which they were directed to ban all coverage of Imran Khan.
 As a result, Khan's name disappeared overnight from all local print and electronic media, with journalists euphemistically referring to him as "Qasim ke Abba" (Qasim's father) as the moniker became a top twitter trend in Pakistan.

+A few days after Imran's arrest, senior military officials reportedly summoned media leaders to a meeting in Islamabad, where they were instructed to avoid airing Imran's name and images.
+This directive was reinforced by Pakistan's media regulator, prohibiting coverage of Imran or PTI.

 Journalists that were seen as aligned with the PTI were targeted.
 Imran Riaz Khan, one of the most popular journalists on Pakistani social media, was kidnapped from outside Sialkot Central Jail on 11 May 2023 after being initially detained by Punjab Police.
 He has since remained missing as the chief of Punjab Police, Usman Anwar, put the blame on military agencies for his disappearance in front of the Lahore High Court, and expressed his inability to locate the journalist.
 Another prominent journalist, Sami Ibrahim, head of Bol News was picked up from Islamabad on 24 May 2023 before being released on 30 May.
 Reporters without Borders and the International Federation of Journalists raised concern over the abductions.

+In January 2026, an anti-terrorism court convicted and sentenced eight journalists and social media commentators to life imprisonment in absentia for terrorism-related offences linked to online content supporting Imran Khan.
+The court ruled that their digital activity "promoted fear" and unrest under anti-terrorism laws.
+Those sentenced include former army officers who later became YouTubers, Adil Raja and Syed Akbar Hussain, along with journalists Wajahat Saeed Khan, Sabir Shakir and Shaheen Sehbai, as well as commentator Haider Raza Mehdi and political analyst Moeed Pirzada.
+Saeed Khan, describing the ruling as 'political theatre', stated that he was never served a summon or notified of any proceedings, and never contacted by the court.
+The Committee to Protect Journalists (CPJ) had labelled the investigations as a retaliatory act against critical reporting in 2023.